Public Matters - Class of 2016

 Charles Tonetti is Lowell National Historical Park’s Architect, directing a complex program of historical architecture preservation activities.
 Charles has deep experience in preservation and architecture.
 Until his recent arrival in Lowell, he had served at Independence National Park in Philadelphia since 1999, most recently as Senior Historical Architect.
 He won the prestigious Appleman-Judd-Lewis Award for Excellence in Cultural Resource Management for the Northeast Region of the National Park Service in 2012 for the rehabilitation of the Independence Hall Tower.
 Prior to that, he was assistant Director of the Architectural Division of Texas Historical Commission and the Preservation Architect at Historic Districts Landmark Commission in New Orleans.
 Charles received his undergraduate degree in architecture from Syracuse University.
 Charles lives in Lowell.

-Jennifer Zazo-Brown is a Park Ranger in the Interpretive Division at Lowell National Historical Park (LNHP).
-She works with the management team to implement park-wide strategy for broadening connections to the local community, engaging next generation stewards, and diversifying park staff and audiences.
+Jennifer Zazo-Brown is a Museum Reserach and Program Specialist for the Smithsonian Institution.
+In 2016, Jennifer was a Park Ranger in the Interpretive Division at Lowell National Historical Park (LNHP).
+She worked with the management team to implement park-wide strategy for broadening connections to the local community, engaging next generation stewards, and diversifying park staff and audiences.
 Her experience in the museum curation and education fields include the development of a graduate place-based education course at Brooklyn College that trained teachers how to use museums, historic sites, and cultural institutions in their curriculum plans.
 Jennifer received her bachelor’s degree from the School of the Visual Art, New York, NY; a master of science degree in communications/museums education from the College of New Rochelle, New Rochelle, NY; a master of arts in museum studies from New York University, New York, NY; and a graduate certificate in American history from the American Military University, Charlestown, WV.
-Jennifer lives in Worcester.